 UExpedited Procedural Timeline for Urgent TAC ActionsU.
-Notwithstanding Section 8.3, an expedited process shall apply to TAC Appeals or TAC Recommendation Oppositions of: (a) TAC actions related to decisions on items designated as Urgent; or (b) any other TAC action that the Board Chair or Vice Chair or a PUC Commissioner designates as urgent.
-Written notice of such TAC Appeals or TAC Recommendation Oppositions must be submitted to ERCOT’s General Counsel within forty-eight (48) hours after the end of the relevant TAC meeting and those TAC Appeals or TAC Recommendation Oppositions shall be heard at the next Board meeting, and the TAC Chair and Vice Chair shall work with ERCOT’s General Counsel to preserve the intent of Sections 8.2 and 8.3 above as fully as possible, given that such matters will be heard on less than ten Business Days’ notice.
+Notwithstanding Section 9.3, an expedited process shall apply to TAC Appeals or TAC Recommendation Oppositions of: (a) TAC actions related to decisions on items designated as Urgent; or (b) any other TAC action that the Board Chair or Vice Chair or a PUC Commissioner designates as urgent.
+Written notice of such TAC Appeals or TAC Recommendation Oppositions must be submitted to ERCOT’s General Counsel within forty-eight (48) hours after the end of the relevant TAC meeting and those TAC Appeals or TAC Recommendation Oppositions shall be heard at the next Board meeting, and the TAC Chair and Vice Chair shall work with ERCOT’s General Counsel to preserve the intent of Sections 8.2 and 8.3 above as fully as possible, given that such matters will be heard on less than ten (10) Business Days’ notice.

 UProcedural Timeline for ERCOT Recommendation OppositionsU.
 The process for ERCOT Recommendation Oppositions applies to situations in which the Board agenda includes a voting item that does not require a TAC recommendation before it comes before the Board for a vote.
 If a party seeks Board consideration of its comments opposing an ERCOT Recommendation for Board action, and requests that ERCOT include the comments in the Board Packet, the party must provide written notice to ERCOT’s General Counsel at least ten (10) Business Days before the date of the Board meeting where the issue will be on the agenda and submit its comments with ERCOT’s General Counsel at least eight (8) days before the date of the Board meeting where the issue will be on the agenda.
-If a party seeks to submit comments after the Board meeting materials have been delivered to Board members, the timing of the publication and distribution of the comments (as well as of any comments supporting the ERCOT Recommendation) will be at the discretion of the Board Chair or Vice Chair.
+If a party seeks to submit comments after the Board meeting materials have been delivered to Directors, the timing of the publication and distribution of the comments (as well as of any comments supporting the ERCOT Recommendation) will be at the discretion of the Board Chair or Vice Chair.

-IX.
-Board Policy on Approval of User Fees
+X. Board Policy on Approval of User Fees

 User Fees Approval ProcessU.
 The Board may authorize ERCOT to charge reasonable user fees for services provided by ERCOT to any Market Participant or other Entity.
 A new user fee must be approved by the Board pursuant to the Revision Request process set forth in Section 21 of the ERCOT Protocols.
 User fees charged by ERCOT must be identified in the ERCOT Fee Schedule included in the ERCOT Protocols.